noorjax/junit6-for-anylogic/README.md

 }
 ```

-We provide examples in the repository, and more tutorials will be added soon.
+We provide examples in the repository and instructions in the videos previously posted.

 📟 Test Output in the AnyLogic Console